chrissimpkins/naked-docs/index.rst

 Benchmarking
 ^^^^^^^^^^^^^^
 * Benchmarking decorators are available for your methods and functions.
-Insert it in your code and get repeat trials of between 10 and 1 million repetitions of the code with comparison to a built-in test function.
+Insert a decorator above your function or method and get 10 trials of between 10 and 1 million repetitions of the code with comparison to a built-in test function.
 Comment it out and it's gone.

 .. code-block:: python